RituPande/ritupande.github.io/_posts/2021-05-29-Convex-Programming.md

 ## 1. Convex Set

-** Convex Set ** : A set is called convex if for any two points in the set, the points on the line segment joining the two points lies entirely within the set.
+ A set is called *Convex* if for any two points in the set, the points on the line segment joining the two points lies entirely within the set.

 <BR><BR>
 <p align="center">